sern-handler/website/docs/guide/walkthrough/plugins.md

 }
 ```

-<br /> As part of our extensibility, the plugins feature make sern just as powerful, if not more powerful than
+<br /> As part of being extensibile, plugins make sern just as powerful, if not more powerful than
 standard handlers.
-Plugins modify and add new behavior to standard modules, extending customizability and implementing automation.
+Plugins modify and add new behavior to standard modules.

 <br /> At the moment, there are two types of plugins:

-- Command Plugins
+- Init Plugins
-- Event Plugins
+- Control Plugins

-## Command Plugins
+## Init Plugins
 All modules are registered into sern's system.
-With command plugins, you can modify how commands are loaded,
+Init plugins modify how commands are loaded.
-or do some kind of preprocessing before they are loaded.
+or do some kind of preprocessing before loaded.
 ### The controller object
 ```typescript
 export interface Controller {